diffplug/spotless/plugin-maven/README.md

 which is highly configurable (have a look at the [Style Documentation](https://github.com/cool-rdf/cool-rdf/tree/main/cool-rdf-formatter)) and will handle blank nodes the way you'd hope.

 The style options can be configured via spotless.
-Wherever the style wants a URI (for example, for the `predicateOrder`, you can use the abbreviated form if it is a known `RdfPrefix` from Cool RDF's `Prefixes` enum Error messages will give you hints.
-To configure the TTL formatting style, pass the configuration parameters under `<turtle>`
+Wherever the style wants a URI (for example, for the `predicateOrder`, you can use the abbreviated form if it is a known `RdfPrefix` from Cool RDF's `Prefixes` enum.
+Error messages will give you hints.
+To configure the TTL formatting style, pass the configuration parameters under `<turtle>`.
+For example, Cool RDF Formatter versions which support `preserveBlankNodeLabelsAndOrdering` (default true) can set it with `<preserveBlankNodeLabelsAndOrdering>false</preserveBlankNodeLabelsAndOrdering>`.Set it to `false`, to use Cool RDF's default behavior (stable blank node ordering).

 ### Examples
 Minimal: